intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

     instruction     =/ "store" [store-flag]
                        local-identifier "," local-identifier "[" [local-identifier-list] "]"
-                       ":" memref-type
     store-flag      = ".atomic" / ".atomic_add"

 Overview
 ~~~~~~~~

-Store a scalar value in a memref at the position given by the index list.
+Store a scalar value (first operand) in a memref (second operand) at the position given by the index list.
 The number of indices must match the order of the memref.

 The store is atomic when the atomic flag is set with relaxed memory ordering.